andrewaddo/awsbaseline/content/_index.md

 This site's content is designed to be consumed by large number of AWS customers in a self-service manner in order to have their AWS workload fulfill the core best practices that are common to a wide variety of workloads.

-The content is served as guidelines and not an assurance.
-Baseline, given the definition below, may vary depending on state of the workload.
-While the content in this site attempts to cover the most common best practices, do engage your account team for further advices for your specific workload.
+The content is served as a guideline and not as an assurance.
+Baseline, given the definition below, may vary depending on the state of the workload.
+While the content in this site attempts to cover the most common best practices, do engage your account team for further advices of your specific workload.

 ## Definition